 - Study the role of personalised nutrition and lifestyle interventions in the management of key chronic diseases, including Metabolic Syndrome and Chronic Fatigue Syndrome

-Year 4 is six months in duration and requires the production of clinical case studies, reflective narratives and evaluations of the effectiveness of nutritional therapy in various clinical scenarios.
+Year 3 is eight months in duration and requires the production of clinical case studies, reflective narratives and evaluations of the effectiveness of nutritional therapy in various clinical scenarios.
 All clinical practice during this module takes place in the IHS student clinics.
-This module provides students with intensive supervised clinical practice and tutorials in small groups designed to maximise their skills and bolster their confidence prior to graduation.
-During supervised cases they are expected to exhibit advanced therapeutic skills, knowledge and competence.
-The aim is to give students a comprehensive and thorough overview of contemporary professional practice.
+This module provides students with intensive supervised clinical practice and tutorials in small groups designed to maximise their skills and bolster their confidence prior to graduation and includes the building of a business plan.
+During supervised cases students are expected to exhibit advanced therapeutic skills, knowledge and competence.
+The aim is to give a comprehensive and thorough overview of contemporary professional practice.
 The success of our current graduates demonstrates the effectiveness of this approach.

 How is this course structured?

-The first 3 years of this 3½ year part-time course includes approximately 10 lecture weekends (in-class only) per year alongside structured home study.
-The 4th year (6 months in total) is solely focused on ensuring graduates are competent and confident in clinical practice.
-It comprises of 6 clinical practice weekends which students attend in small groups (3 or 4 students) with an experienced Nutritional Therapy practitioner as a clinic mentor.
+There are 6 online lecture weekends per year alongside structured home study and fortnightly live online webinars.
+The 3rd year (8 months in total) is solely focused on ensuring graduates are competent and confident in clinical practice.
+It comprises of 6 clinical practice weekends with live clients which students attend in small groups (3 or 4 students) with an experienced Nutritional Therapy practitioner as a clinic mentor; or online, via supervised client consultations.
 Each student must pass a number of supervised clinical practice cases in order to graduate.

 All applicants will be interviewed to determine their suitability for the course